kristineorpilla03/kristineorpilla03.github.io/essays/final-project-idea.md

 Users are able to “heart” a profile that interests them and those are collected in a separate page of matching profiles if those users also put a “heart” on their profile as well.

+Administrators can monitor profiles and take down inappropriate content when necessary.

 Some mockup pages include:
 * Landing Page
 * My Profile Page